Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

 ## Methodologie

 We will explore the dataset and employ various data preprocessing techniques to handle missing values and categorical variables.
 We will try different machine learning models, including random forests and gradient boosting, to predict the operational status of the pumps.
-Model performance will be evaluated based on accuracy, precision, recall, and F1 score.
+The Model performance will be evaluated based on the F1 score.

 ## Exploratory Data Analysis